Intro Text

 Click here to download a copy of the current Differential Rent Scheme

-It is very important that you complete the household information form correctly each year and supply us with up to date income details for all members of your household.
+It is very important that you and your family are fairly assessed for rent and that we allow for changes to your household income.
+Therefore, it is essential that you complete the Household Information Form correctly each year and supply us with up-to-date income details for all members of your household.
 This allows us to calculate a weekly rent that is worked out from the income details provided.

-Please click here to download the latest "Household Information Form"
+Please click here to download the latest "Household Information/Rent Asssessment Form"

 You should tell us straight away if there is a change in income details for any member of your household during the year.
 If you wait to do this, back dated rent may be applied to your account.